 That’s not to say infections don’t play a role, because they do.

 Again, investigators haven’t been able to consistently find any bugs in the synovium or the tissues peripherally involved in these autoimmune arthritides, but some times the criminals aren’t at the most obvious crime scene.

-Dispensing with the idea that infectious could be causing your illness would be foolish.
+Dispensing with the idea that chronic infection could be perpetuating your illness would be foolish (which is the stance in most conventional settings).
 But all the more reason we want to look at each case carefully and proceed with the individual context in mind.
 And then we also want to remember that things can be really wacky in autoimmune disease when it comes to laboratory findings.